CS171/CS171.github.io/project.md

 * Questions: What questions are you trying to answer?
 How did these questions evolve over the course of the project?
 What new questions did you consider in the course of your analysis?
 * Data: Source, scraping method, cleanup, etc.
 * Exploratory Data Analysis: What visualizations did you use to initially look at your data?
 What insights did you gain?
 How did these insights inform your design?
 * Design Evolution: What are the different visualizations you considered?
-Justify the design decisions you made using the preceptual and design principles you learned in the course.
+Justify the design decisions you made using the perceptual and design principles you learned in the course.
 * Implementation: Describe the intent and functionality of the interactive visualizations you implemented.
 Provide clear and well-referenced images showing the key design and interaction elements.
 * Evaluation: What did you learn about the data by using your visualizations?
 How did you answer your questions?
 How well does your visualization work, and how could you further improve it?